Campaign History of the 151e Régiment d'Infanterie - II

 12-15 September: At 0330 hrs, Colonel Deville receives order from brigade notifying him that the German army is in full retreat.
 The 42 DI, with 9th CA on its left and 11th CA on its right, is told to march northeast to Matougues, then onto Veuve, Saint-Hilaire-au-Temple, and Vadenay.
 The division marches in a single column, 83 BI at the head.
 Because of the limited number of crossings over the Marne River, the 84 BI is rerouted to Châlons [-en-Champagne].
 Halting for the day at Juvigny, the 151 and other units of the 84 BI will billet here at the alert, having covered about 35 km.
 In the evening, the regiment receives its rations including fresh meat.

 The next day the pursuit of the German army continues, the 42 DI advancing in a single column behind the cavalry with the itinerary of Bouy, Mourmelon-le-Grand, Aubérive [-sur-Suippe].
 A battalion of the 83 BI forms the advance-guard followed by the 151 RI (in order of 3rd, 1st, 2 Bats.).
 At 0920 hrs, the regiment is a 1500 meters south of Bouy when word is sent out that enemy forces have been spotted north of the Vesle River.
 The 84 BI directs itself to the northeast in order to take Mourmelon-le-Grand by the east.
 The 151 RI deploys itself off of the Bouy Road.
 3 Bat. is on the left and will follow a line from Bouy to Folie, 1 Bat. to the right will follow a line from Folie to Vadenay, and will be followed behind by 2 Bat., which is echeloned to the left.
 At 1600 hrs, the regiment was 1 km southwest of Fort Saint-Hilaire, where it makes a brief halt to make coffee.
-Battalion Commander Pascal reports that there are 15-16 Saxon prisoners there, all “very tired.”
+Battalion Leader Commandant Pascal reports that there are 15-16 Saxon prisoners there, all “very tired.”
 The 84 BI receives orders to halt here for the night in the vicinity of Mourmelon-le-Grand.

 Sdt.
 Jules Caron describes what he saw on 13 September:

 The advance continues on 14 September with the 42 DI prescribed the itinerary of Mourmelon, Aubérive, Dontrien, Béthiniville, Pont-Faverger, Neuville en Tourne-à-Fui, Amances, Mesnil l’Epinois, and Neuflize.
 The 151 steps off at 0720 hrs in the order of 1st, 2nd, 3 Bats.
 At 0845, the regiment deploys into combat formations facing Baconnes where fighting is underway and continues its advance.
 Reaching Bois 147 around 1000 hrs, the regiment progresses slowly as it attempts to maneuver around enemy artillery fire.
 At 1750 hrs, the 84 BI is ordered to halt for the night.
-3 Bat. will be positioned in advance-posts on Côte 137 (in the woods south of Ferme de l’Espérance -- northeast of Mourmelon-le-Grand), while the 1st and 2 Bats. return Mourmelon-le-Grand to bivouac for the night and reprovision itself in rations.
+3 Bat. will be positioned in advance-posts on Côte 137 (in the woods south of Ferme de l’Espérance -- northeast of Mourmelon-le-Grand), while the 1st and 2 Bats. return Mourmelon-le-Grand to bivouac for the night and reprovision itself in rations.The 151st pursues the enemy in the Mourmelon-Auberive sector.
+We hear cannons, gunfire, but nothing as intense as the first days of September.
+We have to trample on for miles, emaciated, bewildered.
+The soldiers are in a morbid state which is further aggravated by a general crisis of enteritis.
+At every crossroads there are broken wagons, disembowled horses, and corpses that no one dreams of burying, greenish and atrociously swollen, with worms swarming eye sockets or coming out of the nose.
+After a precarious rest in the Mourmelon sector, where we were able to wash up, we get hair cuts!

 On 15 September, the regiment forms up at 0700 hrs on the heights of the Ferme de Saint-Hilaire (northeast of Mourmelon-le-Grand), 1,000 meters west of the Aubérive Road.
 At 0835 hrs, the 84 BI is told to face to the north along a front of Aubérive to Vaudesincourt and to prepare itself to repulse an enemy counter-attack.
 The 1 Bat/151 RI will hold the big road in small detachments, from the Aubérive Road excluding the large rectangular woods 1.5 km to the west.
 The body of the 1 Bat. is to organize a center of resistance on the borders of Côte 137.
 One battalion of the 162 RI will hold the front of the big road from the Aubérive Road up to a point about 1.5 km to the east, where it will organize a center of resistance to limit of the camp.
 The rest of the 84 BI is formed up in the following way: